zcapper/crud-demo/README.md

 # Crud Demo

-This is the source code for ["Building a CRUD app with Node, Express, and MongoDB"](https://zellwk.com/blog/crud-express-mongodb).
+This is a fork of ["zellwk/crud-demo"](https://github.com/zellwk/crud-demo) that I'm using as a sample app for some k8s demos.